aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/contents-management/extract-selected-content-between-nodes/_index.md

 ## Extract Content Between Specific Runs

 You can extract content between inline nodes such as a Run as well.
 Runs from different paragraphs can be passed as markers.
 The code below demonstrates how to extract specific text in-between the same **Paragraph** node.
-The code example given below shows how to extract content between specific runs of the same paragraph using the ExtractContent method.
+The code example given below demonstrates how to extract content between specific runs of the same paragraph using the ExtractContent method.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Java/blob/master/Examples/src/main/resources/com/aspose/words/examples/programming_documents/document/ExtractContentBetweenRuns/TestFile.doc).

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-ExtractContentBetweenRuns-1.java" >}}